 To intentionally awaken all artists and audiences to their inherent and unlimited potential by creating a theatrical space of equality, integrity and authenticity.

-We aim to celebrate our differences, uplift the voices of marginalized communities and make a lasting impact on our society; while creating art that is daring, thought-provoking, inclusive, accessible and
+We aim to celebrate our differences, uplift the voices of marginalized communities and make a lasting impact connecting our society; while creating art that is daring, thought-provoking, inclusive, accessible

 We envision a world where